Group Short-Term Disability Insurance

 Available Exclusively For Feds, By Feds

-This valuable protection is reserved for Civilian Federal Employees between the ages of 18 and 65 who are actively working at least 30 hours a week.
+This valuable protection is reserved for current and former Civilian Federal Employees between the ages of 18 and 65 who are actively working at least 30 hours a week.

 Valuable Product Benefits